Mark Zandi: Career

 Zandi was a regional economist at Chase Econometrics, prior to co-founding Economy.com in 1990.
 Moody's Corporation purchased Economy.com in 2005.
 Economy.com subsequently became part of Moody's Analytics, a subsidiary of Moody's Corporation.

 As Chief Economist of Moody's Analytics, Zandi oversees the global economic forecast and directs the activities of the economic research team.
 He publishes his outlook for the economy monthly, produces research on key topics and conducts regular briefings for clients, businesses, corporate boards and trade associations.

-Zandi is a regular contributor to The Washington Post and The Philadelphia Inquirer, and is a frequent guest on CBS' Face the Nation, Fox Business, Sirius XM's Wharton Business Daily, C-SPAN, CNBC, NPR, NBC's Meet the Press, CNN, and various other media outlets.
+Zandi is a regular contributor to The Washington Post and The Philadelphia Inquirer, and is a frequent guest on CBS' Face the Nation, Fox Business, SiriusXM's Wharton Business Daily, C-SPAN, CNBC, NPR, NBC's Meet the Press, CNN, and various other media outlets.

 Zandi is on the board of directors of MGIC, the nation's largest private mortgage insurance company, and served on the board of The Reinvestment Fund, a large CDFI that makes investments in disadvantaged neighborhoods, stepping down as director in January 2023.